wtraylor/modular_megafauna_model/docs/model.md

 with metabolizable energy and net energy (Minson, 1990, p.
 7
 \cite minson1990forage).

-Digestibility is modelled as the one indicator for forage quality, which means forage energy density, and must be given by the vegetation model.
+Digestibility is modeled as the one indicator for forage quality, which means forage energy density, and must be given by the vegetation model.
 This neglects any other effects on the digestibility, like interactions of different forages or effects of the individual animal on the digestibility.